 Three major core curricular elements form the basis of the California State University, Sacramento Doctorate in Educational Leadership and Policy program: Leadership, Research Methods, and Field-based Study.
-In addition, three key curricular themes will be emphasized and provide the focus for all coursework in the program.
-These themes are:
+In addition, three key curricular themes provide the focus for all coursework in the program:

 Transformational leaders understand, implement, and evaluate strategic equitable leadership practices based on various theories, models, and approaches for achieving organizational transformation, especially in educational settings.
 Students will become skilled facilitators of the organizational transformation process by initiating, implementing, sustaining, and evaluating transformation efforts.
-Students will build a solid foundation through the integration of theory and practice in order to implement a planned change process in K-12 and community college environments.
+Students will build a solid foundation by integrating theory and practice in order to implement a planned change process in K-12 and community college environments.

 Students will engage in critical analyses of policy at the local, state, national, and international levels.
 Specific California and federal policy environment structures and processes will be examined, particularly those impacting education.
 Students will learn about how public policy is generated, potential consequences, ethical dilemmas, social justice, and equity issues.
 The program develops in students the skills for informed analysis of educational policy in order to positively influence educational policy in the K-12 or community college setting.

-The Doctorate in Educational Leadership Program offered by the California State University is offered through partnerships through which the California public elementary and secondary schools and community colleges shall participate substantively in program design, candidate recruitment and admissions, teaching, and program assessment and evaluation.
-This degree enables professionals to earn the degree while working full time.
+The Doctorate in Educational Leadership Program offered by the California State University is offered through partnerships through which California public elementary and secondary schools and community colleges participate substantively in program design, candidate recruitment and admissions, teaching, and program assessment and evaluation.
+This program enables professionals to earn the degree while working full time.

-The California State University, Sacramento doctoral program represents a collaborative effort between two departments, Educational Leadership and Policy Studies and Public Policy and Administration, to provide an interdisciplinary program of study.
-It also represents a partnership with area public schools and community colleges to develop a meaningful course of study and graduate experience.
+A collaboration between two departments — Educational Leadership and Policy Studies and Public Policy and Administration — makes the California State University, Sacramento doctorate an interdisciplinary program of study.
+Public schools and community colleges in the area also partner with the program to develop a meaningful course of study and graduate experience.

-The majority of the program classes will be held on the campus of California State University, Sacramento.
-However, there may be sessions held with partner institutions in public schools and community colleges to host classes as appropriate.
+The majority of the program classes will be held on the Sacramento State campus.
+However, there may be sessions held with partner institutions in public schools and community colleges as appropriate.